offscale/cdd-python/README.md

 Type asymmetries are added to the docstrings, e.g., "primary_key" has no equivalent in a regular python func argument, so is added as `":param my_id: [PK] The unique identifier"`.

-The following are the different formats supported, all of which can convert betwixt eachother:
+The following are the different formats supported, all of which can convert betwixt each-other:

 #### Docstring